ndean06/soc-investigation-hands-on-keyboard-domain-controller-2025-11-27/walkthrough.md

 **Objective:** Identify attempts to evade security controls.

-Defender detected and prevented a suspicious executable masquerading as `svchost.exe` running from a non-standard directory, indicating an attempted defense evasion technique.
+Microsoft Defender detected and prevented execution of a suspicious binary masquerading as `svchost.exe` running from a non-standard directory, consistent with a defense evasion technique.

 **Timeline correlation:**
-- `2025-11-27 06:08:51` – CryptInject behavior detected and blocked
+- `2025-11-27 06:08:51` — CryptInject behavior detected and blocked

 ![Defender detection of svchost.exe masquerading attempt](screenshots/2025-11-27-mts-dc-compromise-30.png)

-*Defender detection showing a malicious svchost.exe executed from an abnormal file path.*
+*Defender detection of a malicious svchost.exe executing from an abnormal file path.*

 ---